-When looking for the best price and biggest selection of hotels in Jamaica check prices on Booking.com, we’ve found they are the best option and have a great cancelation policy.*
+When looking for the best price and the biggest selection of hotels in Jamaica check prices on Booking.com, we’ve found they are the best option and have a great cancelation policy.*

 1. Seven Mile Beach

 Located on the west coast of Jamaica, Seven Mile Beach is undoubtedly one of the best beaches in Jamaica, and one of the most popular to boot.
-With glorious white sands that seemingly stretch forever and sparkling turquoise waters, it really does look spectacular, and there are lots to things to do in Negril other than just lounging on the beach.
+With glorious white sands that seemingly stretch forever and sparkling turquoise waters, it really does look spectacular, and there are lots of things to do in Negril other than just lounging on the beach.